-If I’m completely honest, I think this is slightly over priced!
-The hotel was good yes but it wasn’t amazing!
+If I’m completely honest, I think this is slightly overpriced!
+The hotel was good, but it wasn’t amazing!
 The room wasn’t massive and the food average.
 Further, although the rooftop pool was impressive most hotels in Bali boost ones equally as extrinsic and actually with more space…

 So, would I stay here again?

 More than this though, I simply wasn’t ‘blown away’.
-Considering the amount of hotels in the region, if I were to return to Sanur, I’d probably opt for different accommodation.
-I walked past many stunning resort hotels on Sanur Beach which struck my fancy 😉
+Considering the number of hotels in the region, if I were to return to Sanur, I’d probably opt for different accommodation.
+I walked past many stunning resort hotels on Sanur Beach which struck my fancy. 😉

 DISCLAIMER: I do not own most of the photos in this post, many are taken from the Artotel Sanur’s Website